finos/common-domain-model/documentation/source/documentation.rst

    relatedAgreements RelatedAgreement (0..*)
    umbrellaAgreement UmbrellaAgreement (0..1)

 ``Agreement`` is used to specify the individual elections contained within the legal agreement.
-It contains individual types, each containing the elections used to define a specific group of agreements.
+It contains individual data types, each containing the elections used to define a specific group of agreements.

 .. code-block:: Haskell